zaoyang/30-days-of-web-development/day-08/day-08.cq.md

 The text in-between the opening and closing set of characters is what is commented out.

 1\.
-Download and open in VSCode the following HTML document [`html-practice.html`](public/src/html-practice.html).
+In your text editor download and then open the following HTML document [`html-practice.html`](public/src/html-practice.html).

 2\.
 Because of the theme I am using with VSCode, my comments in the following screenshot show as <span style="color: grey">greyed-out</span>.
-Depending on your VSCode's theme a similar style will be applied to your commented out HTML.
-Regardless of what color the theme applies, VSCode is trying to show you that this HTML is not displaying.
+Depending on your text editor's theme, a similar style will be applied to your commented out HTML.
+Regardless of what color the theme applies, your text editor is trying to show you that this HTML is not displaying.

 The "Uncomment #1" indicates the HTML snippet I want to uncomment here for practice.